kevin-tla/ottergram_part4/README.md

 # ottergram_part4

+*** Folders were unable to be copied into Github, look at Assignment 3 and put files in appropriate folders before running the program***

-Assignment 4 involves reading Ch7 and learning how to use keys on a keyboard to access/show a picture.
+Assignment 4 involves reading Ch7 and this project is to add animations to Assignment 3